 Multiply this number by 6, and you have a six month estimate of your operating expenses.
 Now add this to the total of your start-up expenses list, and you’ll have a ballpark figure for your complete start-up costs.

-In next week’s first article, we’ll be taking a look at putting some financial statements for your food truck business plan together, starting with the Income Statement.
+In a future article we’ll be taking a look at putting some financial statements for your food truck business plan together, starting with the Income Statement.